robclancy/presenter/README.md

 #### 1.3.0
 - updated to work with `laravel 4.2.x`, to use in `4.1.x` stay on version `1.2.*`
 - moved to PSR-4 and now PHP 5.4+
-- small refactor and check `isset` again 'present' methods, thanks [BenConstable](https://github.com/robclancy/presenter/pull/25)
+- small refactor and check `isset` against 'present' methods, thanks [BenConstable](https://github.com/robclancy/presenter/pull/25)

 #### 1.2.0
 - presenters can now be nested, thanks [alexwhitman](https://github.com/robclancy/presenter/pull/10)